Lera Millard Thomas: Later years

-When she returned from Vietnam, Thomas founded Millard's Crossing Historic Village in Nacogdoches.
-After returning Thomas served on the board of regents at Stephen F. Austin State University for one year, she also became a member of Daughters of the American Revolution and the Daughters of the Republic of Texas.
-While living out her life outside of congress Thomas received many awards within her community.
-Some of these awards being, yellow rose of Texas award in 1977, Ralph W. Steen award in 1979, Texas Governor's Tourist Development Award and the Sons of the Republic of Texas Distinguished Service Award in 1985, chosen as Woman of the Day by the Nacogdoches branch of the American Association of University Women in 1990 and in 1991 she was named a Paul Harris Fellow by Rotary International.
-She resided in Nacogdoches until her death there on July 23, 1993.
-She was interred in Oak Grove Cemetery.
+When she returned from Vietnam, Thomas founded Millard's Crossing Historic Village in her hometown of Nacogdoches.
+She served on the board of regents at Stephen F. Austin State University for one year, and became a member of the Daughters of the American Revolution and the Daughters of the Republic of Texas.

+Later in life, Thomas received many awards within her community.
+These awards included the Yellow Rose of Texas Award in 1977, the Ralph W. Steen Award in 1979, and the Texas Governor's Tourist Development Award and the Sons of the Republic of Texas Distinguished Service Award in 1985.
+She was chosen as Woman of the Day by the Nacogdoches branch of the American Association of University Women in 1990, and in 1991 she was named a Paul Harris Fellow by Rotary International.
+She resided in Nacogdoches until her death there on July 23, 1993, and was interred in Oak Grove Cemetery.